-The Chamber believes that adequate technology infrastructure and hardware must be available that meets LCPS' needs, utilizes best practice security protocols, and enables all schools throughout the County to have affordable, reliable, and secure internet access.
+The Chamber believes that adequate technology infrastructure and hardware must be available to meet LCPS' needs, utilize best practice security protocols, and enable all schools throughout the County to have affordable, reliable, and secure internet access.

-To protect student and employee privacy as well as reduce its vulnerability to potentially damaging and expensive cyber threats and ransomware attacks, the Chamber urges LCPS to continue to utilize appropriate cybersecurity risk management and compliance tools and best practices which are consistent with the latest recommendations of the National Institutes of Standards and Technology (NIST).
-This includes working with state and federal officials and agencies to support initiatives that will enable LCPS to maintain the highest standards of protection necessary to meet evolving threats.
+To protect student and employee privacy and reduce its vulnerability to potentially damaging and expensive cyber threats and ransomware attacks, the Chamber urges LCPS to continue to utilize appropriate cybersecurity risk management and compliance tools and best practices that are consistent with the latest recommendations of the National Institutes of Standards and Technology (NIST).
+This includes working with state and federal officials and agencies to support initiatives enabling LCPS to maintain the highest protection standards necessary to meet evolving threats.